StackStorm/st2/docs/source/rbac.rst

 On top of that, granting ``action_execute`` on a particular pack or action also grants ``execution_rerun`` and ``execution_stop`` to all the executions which belong to that action.

+**Rule enforcements**

+Rule enforcements (models that represent when a rule actually evaluated resulted in an action) inherit permissions from the rule they belong and from the rule's parent pack.
+This means, if a user has a ``rule_view`` permission on a particular rule, then they also have permissions to view the rule enforcement model for the rule.
+Similarly, if you grant ``rule_view`` to a parent pack of the rule, user will be able to see all enforcements of rules belonging to that pack.
+Note that rule enforcements are ``operational models``.
+You cannot create/modify/delete them via API.
+So permissions other than ``view`` and ``list`` do not make sense.

 Permissions and executions which are not triggered via the API
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~